Last updated on January 4, 2026

 #1.
 Karn Liberated

 Seven mana might seem like a lot but that's an easy task to accomplish by turn 3 in decks like Eldrazi Tron.
-Not to mention that truly getting rid of any permanent in your opponent's hand while threatening to restart the game with you being the only one to have resources on the battlefield is truly scary.
-That's why this is the best colorless planeswalker when it comes to competitive play.
+Not to mention that getting rid of cards in your opponent's hand while threatening to restart the game with you being the only one to have resources on the battlefield is truly scary.
+Many argue that the newest Ugin has supplanted OG Karn, but this card holds up even in the face of competition.

 Karn, the Great Creator | Illustration by Wisnu Tan